For some employees, education benefits such as tuition assistance prove life-changing

 Spectrum launched a program that lets employees sign up for an array of certificates or college courses while paying nothing themselves.
 The eligible courses and where to take them came from Guild, a Denver company that works with employers on workforce development and tuition assistance.

 Walmart offers a similar benefit to its front-line associates, who can enroll in college or certain classes without ever seeing an invoice, according to company spokesperson Jimmy Carter.
-The benefit also extends to family members of the employees, he said.
+The company also pays for high school completion programs for employees' family members, he said.

 Help with loan repayment

-Note: This story was first published on Jul.
-24, 2025.
-It was updated on Jul.
-25, 2025 to correct the nature of Walmart’s education benefit for relatives of its front-line workers.
-The benefit covers high school completion programs, not college classes.